SAP-samples/teched2024-DA180/exercises/ex02/README.md

 46. After you entered all columns for the table, ensure you enable the Key Column option for the column Sales Manager ID.
 47. Click ***Save*** in the General menu.
-48. You will be asked to confirm the business name as well as the Technical Name.
+48. Select the folder ***TECHED2024-DA180***.
+You will be asked to confirm the business name as well as the Technical Name.
 49. Click ***Save***.
 50. Click ***Deploy*** in the General Menu.
 51. Use the Back option in top menu or as an alternative you can click on your Space name to navigate back to the home screen of the Data Builder.